csdms/iEMSs-2018/abstract.md

 * A plug-in architecture for adding additional models to the framework

 Here,
-we intoduce the basics of PyMT and provide an example of coupling models of different domains and grid types.
+we introduce the basics of the current beta version of PyMT and provide an example of coupling models of different domains and grid types.